CHAPTERS 27-29

 Heather’s vision cut out for a moment and her head twitched sharply.
 She wearily raised a hand to her face.
 Metal fingers touched the smooth metal panel.
 She felt she was wearing some kind of helmet.
 But when she blinked, or spoke, she felt the movement.
 Her face existed as eyes and the shallow imitation of a mouth set into the metal panel.

-“I’m printing you a new cranial frame for your neural network in the other room,” he said.
+“I’m printing you some updated cranial frame supports for your neural network in the other room,” he said.

 “That was fast,” she muttered, carefully leaning back into the chair.
 The light glinted off her exposed thighs.
 She hated it.

 “I had already made the digital models,” he said.
-“Just hadn’t had the chance to implement them—Are you okay?
+“Just hadn’t had the chance to implement them with that body—Are you okay?
 I saw you twitch or something just now.”

 “I don’t know,” Heather said.
-“It happened earlier right after I woke up.
-This time wasn’t as strong.
-I hope it’s going away.”
+“It happened earlier.
+This time wasn’t as strong.”

 “Your body could still be calibrating.
 We’ll keep an eye on it.”